 The Zachs Hillel House is a striking symbol of the vibrant Jewish life at Trinity.
 The 8,000 square-foot facility boasts a large multi-function space for prayer, lectures, and other gatherings, a complete kosher kitchen, a large dining room, a library, a recreational area, a living room, and several smaller meeting rooms.

 Since its dedication in May of 2002, the Zachs Hillel House has become a thriving center for Jewish cultural and social events, lectures, religious services, and kosher meals.
-The $2.8 million facility, made possible through the generosity of Henry Zachs ’56 and his wife, Judith, is a part of the cultural hub of the College and also a powerful demonstration of the importance of Jewish life at Trinity.
+The $2.8 million facility, made possible through the generosity of Henry Zachs ’56 and family, is a part of the cultural hub of the College and also a powerful demonstration of the importance of Jewish life at Trinity.

 We marked the tenth anniversary of the Zachs Hillel House during the 2011-2012 academic year.
 Click on the links for photos and information about our celebrations in Hartford and New York City.

 The Zachs Hillel House is a welcoming and friendly place to all students, regardless of religious affiliation.
 Hillel-goers often bring friends to relax, study, and to participate in Hillel activites.
 If you visit campus please stop by!

 We'd love to meet you.
 Call us at (860) 297-4195 or e-mail email@example.com